justinsta624/MVCTechSavvy/README.md

 ## Review

 * The URL of the functional, deployed application.
 * The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.
+Give a unique name & README describing the project.

 ---